Everybody

 through.

 Atheists or Agnostics believe that there is no God.
-If this is what you believe, then it is also likely that you will believe that after you die, you will simply will vanish into a state of non- existence.
+If this is what you believe, then it is also likely that you will believe that after you die, you simply will vanish into a state of non- existence.
 The effect that this eschatology has on your thinking will probably lead you towards living a self-centered, hedonistic (pleasure centered) lifestyle.
-Since if there is no afterlife, you have to get the maximum out of this life.
+If there is no afterlife you have to get the maximum out of this life.
 According to this view there is no point in living a moral life.

 In Islamic eschatology, the day of judgement is